karan/Projects/README.md

 **Bulk Thumbnail Creator** - Picture processing can take a bit of time for some transformations.
 Especially if the image is large.
 Create an image program which can take hundreds of images and converts them to a specified size in the background thread while you do other things.
 For added complexity, have one thread handling re-sizing, have another bulk renaming of thumbnails etc.

 Web
 ---------

 **Page Scraper** - Create an application which connects to a site and pulls out all links, or images, and saves them to a list. *Optional: Organize the indexed content and don’t allow duplicates.
 Have it put the results into an easily searchable index file.*

-**Web Browser with Tabs** - Create a small web browser that allows you to navigate the web and contains tabs which can be used to navigate to multiple web pages at once.
-For simplicity don’t worry about executing Javascript or other client side code.

 **Online White Board** - Create an application which allows you to draw pictures, write notes and use various colors to flesh out ideas for projects. *Optional: Add feature to invite friends to collaborate on a white board online.*